2.1. Data Manipulation¶ Open the notebook in SageMaker Studio Lab

 [ 8., 9., 10., 11.]], dtype=float32)>

 2.1.3.
-Operations¶
+Operations

 Now that we know how to construct tensors and how to read from and write to their elements, we can begin to manipulate them with various mathematical operations.
-Among the most useful tools are the elementwise operations.
+Among the most useful of these are the elementwise operations.
 These apply a standard scalar operation to each element of a tensor.
 For functions that take two tensors as inputs, elementwise operations apply some standard binary operator on each pair of corresponding elements.
 We can create an elementwise function from any function that maps from a scalar to a scalar.

 torch.exp(x)